Dynamic category menu highlighting for single posts

 This solution works beautifully!
 Thanks!

 On a side note: do you have any idea how to achieve dynamic category menu highlighting for 3rd level(or grandchild) categories?
-Wordpress has yet to develop a “.current-cat-ancestor” css class for categories (like they have for pages: “.current_page_ancestor”).
+WordPress has yet to develop a “.current-cat-ancestor” css class for categories (like they have for pages: “.current_page_ancestor”).

 I’ve been pulling my hair out trying to find a solution.